sanzeeb3/hbl-payment-for-woocommerce/readme.txt

 Accept the Himalayan Bank payment from your store.

 > <strong>IMPORTANT</strong><br />
-> This is Himalayan Bank Payment version 2. v1 doesn't work anymore.
-Immediately update to v2 if you're still using v1.
+> This is Himalayan Bank Payment version 2. v1 doesn't work anymore..
 > This is a early (beta) version of v2.
 Perform various testings before using it in production sites.

 ### Requirements